Astigmatism Explained | Causes, Symptoms & Treatment Options | Trusted LASIK and Cataract Surgeons

 The signs of astigmatism are present with other conditions that result in refractive errors, including myopia (nearsightedness) and hyperopia (farsightedness).
 In short, if you experience eye or vision problems of any kind, you should visit one an ophthalmologist featured at Trusted LASIK Surgeons for a complete eye exam.

-• Epi-LASIK is a cross between LASIK and LASEK and strives to solve some of the problems that exist with these surgical techniques.
+• Epi-LASIK is a cross between LASIK and LASEK and strives to solve some of the problems that may exist for some patients with these surgical techniques.

-• Intraocular lens implants (IOL) involve removing your misshapen lens and replacing it with a toric, monofocal, multifocal, accommodating or phakic implant.
-This surgical technique works for lenticular astigmatism.
+• Intraocular Lens Implants (IOL) involve removing your misshapen lens and replacing it with a toric, monofocal, multifocal, accommodating or phakic implant.
+This surgical technique can also work for lenticular astigmatism.

 Learn More About Astigmatism Treatment